What Is PupBox? How Does It Work?

 What to Expect From PupBox

 Every month, you’ll receive a box full of goodies.
-The items inside each box were supposedly chosen specifically for your dog (although it’s more likely that the PupBox team just groups each dog into different categories than individually curates each shipment).
+The items inside each box were explicitly chosen for your dog, but it’s more likely that the PupBox team groups each dog into different categories than individually curating each shipment.

-The boxes are designed for a single dog, although obviously, that dog can share with siblings.
-You can’t add a second dog to the subscription, though; if you want each pup to get their own box, they each need their own subscription (and there are no discounts for multiple pets).
+The boxes are designed for a single dog, and you can’t add a second dog to the subscription.
+If you want each pup to get a box, they each need their own subscription (and there are no discounts for multiple pets).

-Your card will be charged on the same day every month until your subscription ends (this day will be the day that you signed up).
-Also, it’s important to realize that once your subscription is over, it will automatically renew for the same duration unless you take steps to cancel it.
+Your card will be charged on the same day every month until your subscription ends.
+Also, it’s essential to realize that once your subscription is over, it will automatically renew for the same duration unless you take steps to cancel it.

 So, if you originally signed up for a year-long subscription, you’ll be automatically re-enrolled for another year once the subscription ends.
-This can come as a harsh surprise to people who forget to cut off their subscriptions, so don’t let it slip your mind.
+This can be a harsh surprise to people who forget to cut off their subscriptions, so don’t let it slip your mind.

 PupBox includes different items in each shipment, but they all fall into the same basic categories:

-The boxes are designed to “grow” with your dog, so if you start when your pooch is a puppy, each box will reflect a different stage of their development.
+The boxes are designed to “grow” with your dog, so if you start when your pet is a puppy, each box will reflect a different stage of their development.

-For example, when your dog is at an age where they’re expected to be teething, the PupBox will be loaded with chew toys and the like.
-This age-specificity stops when the dog reaches adulthood, though.
+For example, when your dog is at an age where they’re expected to be teething, the PupBox will be loaded with chew toys.
+This age-specificity stops when the dog reaches adulthood.